Garamoon/walmart-sales-analysis/README.md

 # 🏢 Walmart Sales Analysis

 ## 📌 Overview
-This project analyzes Walmart sales data (2010–2012) to uncover trends in sales performance, seasonality, and store-level insights using Excel.
+This is my **first hands-on data analysis project**, where I analyzed Walmart sales data (2010–2012) to gain practical experience in data cleaning, exploratory data analysis (EDA), and dashboard creation using Excel.

-The project includes data cleaning, exploratory data analysis (EDA), and an interactive dashboard.
+The project focuses on uncovering sales trends, seasonal patterns, and store-level performance insights.

 ---